AditGupta25/senior-design-website/README.md

 - In previous years, I have created a "Google Form".
 (Here is an example)[https://docs.google.com/forms/d/e/1FAIpQLSdSNciyfzGmhNCpmaFolh4ug5hpqo2_hEmqdhDRjiG2TyeN-g/viewform]

 - If you do decide to collect mails in Google Form, I recommend uncommenting a bit of code in [/js/javascript.js](https://github.com/AditGupta25/senior-design-website/blob/develop/website-generator/js/javascript.js) file.
-Alter line 558 below, and add the location to the Google Form, so the student are redirected to that submission site as soon as they create their own site.
+Alter line 558 below, and add the location to the Google Form, so the student is redirected to that submission site as soon as they create their site.

 ```javascript
     557 // CHANGE THIS LOCATION WITH GOOGLE FORMS LOCATION